How to trade cryptocurrencies: A beginner's guide to buy and sell digital currencies

 Support and resistance

-Perhaps two of the most widely used TA indicators, the terms “support” and “resistance” relate to price barriers that tend to form in the market, preventing the price action from going too far in a certain direction.
+Perhaps two of the most widely used TA indicators under the terms “support” and “resistance” relate to price barriers that tend to form in the market, preventing the price action from going too far in a certain direction.

 The support is the price level where the downward trend tends to pause due to an influx of demand.
 When prices decrease, traders tend to buy low, creating a support line.
 Conversely, the resistance is the price level where the upward trend tends to pause due to a sell-off.